cloudmesh-community/fa18-523-60/project-report/report.md

 2009-2017 timeframe, one can conclude that *Kickstarter* was popular and available only in the United States in the first four years of its activity.
 In 2013, for the first time, one can notice other countries making project contributions such as Canada and New Zealand.
-In the following years, the number of contributing countries rises, however, the leading one still remains the US.
+As one can notice in +@fig:pjbyyc, in the following years, the number of contributing countries rises, however, the leading one still remains the US.

 ![Projects by Year and Country](images/t3.png){#fig:pjbyyc}